 You should not rely on an investment in our common stock to provide dividend income.
 We do not anticipate that we will pay any dividends to holders of our common stock in the foreseeable future.
 Instead, we plan to retain any earnings to maintain and expand our existing operations, fund our research and development programs and continue to invest in our commercial infrastructure.

-In addition, our current credit facility with MidCap contains, and any future credit facility or financing we obtain may contain, terms prohibiting or limiting the amount of dividends that may be declared or paid on our common stock.
+In addition, the terms of our Redeemable Convertible Preferred Stock and our 2022 Loan Agreements with MidCap contain, and any future credit facility or financing we obtain may contain, terms prohibiting or limiting the amount of dividends that may be declared or paid on our common stock.
 Accordingly, investors must rely on sales of their common stock after price appreciation, which may never occur, as the only way to realize any return on their investment.
 As a result, investors seeking cash dividends should not purchase our common stock.